-The person with dementia has an impaired ability to understand verbal communication, as is their ability to comprehend and make sense of their environment.
-Because of these limits in their cognitive abilities and their emotional focus, there are times the patient with dementia will feel threatened and may overreact to a situation.
-This exaggerated reaction to a normal situation is known as a catastrophic reaction and may include anger, suspicion, crying, combativeness, anxiety, and worry.
+The demented person's ability to understand verbal communication is impaired, as is their ability to comprehend and make sense of their environment.
+Because of these limits in their cognitive abilities and their emotional focus, there are times the demented patient will feel threatened and may overreact to the situations.
+This exaggerated reaction to a normal situation is known as a catastrophic reaction and may include anger and suspicion, crying, combativeness, anxiety and worry.
 There are some simple suggestions on how caregivers can stop the reaction when it does occur.